SaadIqbalEE/PLC-based-Alarm-System/README.md

 *To avoid the fluctuation at transition points i.e [200,500,900].
 There is 50units windows between upper threshold and lower threshold.*

 ### Example:
-*System threat alarm starts when input crosses 500 but it will stops when input crosses 450.*
+*System threat alarm starts when input crosses 500 but it will stops when input will cross 450.*